adse18/audiosity-project/README.md

 ## installation / use

+First of all, import the listed requirements and make sure you are using Python 3.10.

 To run the Audiosity WebApp from the command line, you need to simply start the Django server like this:
 ```
 python manage.py runserver